Who are we anyway?

 We follow Jesus’ own teaching that: “Whoever welcomes you, welcomes me.”
 Matthew 10:40

 Serving Christ in Helping Others

 Loving and serving our neighbors as ourselves is paramount at Saint Margaret’s, with an emphasis on the ministry of all the baptized as caregivers.
 We welcome all God’s children of any: race, gender, age, sexual orientation, faith, nationality, ethnicity, marital status, or physical, mental, or emotional capacity.
 We find courage and compassion in respecting our differences.

 Education and Spiritual Growth

-We are intentional about creating diverse opportunities for learning, growth and fostering an environment that encourages people to use their spiritual gifts to claim their ministry and fulfill their vocation.
+We are intentional about creating diverse opportunities for learning, asking questions, and growth.
+We seek to provide an environment that encourages people to use their spiritual gifts in claiming their ministry and fulfilling their vocation.